OpenSpace/OpenSpace-Docs/users/profiles/bastilleday2000.md

   - {kbd}`E`: toggle the EUV texture of the sun on and off
   - {kbd}`I`: use the next magnetogram texture in a list of magnetograms of the Sun

-To better show the CME event a few different time loops have been implemented with different start and end times and differences in how fast time is sped up.
+To better show the CME event a few different time loops have been implemented with different start and end times and differences in how fast time is sped up:
   - {kbd}`CTRL+1` for a short loop.
 10:03 - 10:16, at 2 min/ second.
 Recommended for close-up view of the Sun
   - {kbd}`CTRL+2` for the "standard" loop.
 10:03 - 11:00, at 4 min/ second.
 A generally good loop showing most of the event at a good pace
   - {kbd}`CTRL+3` for a fast loop.
 10:03 - 11.48, at 15 min/ second.
 In case something particular will be showcased over and over